• Home

 Eric Martinez, Producer

-Eric Martinez has been acting on stage since he was four years old.
+Eric has been acting on stage since he was four years old.
 Eric has performed in the musical roles of John Wilkes Booth in Assassins, John Jasper/Clive Paget in The Mystery of Edwin Drood, Jimmy Ray Dobbs in Bright Star, Benny Perkins in Hands on a Hardbody, Albin/Zaza in La Cages aux Folles, Max Detweiler in Sound of Music, Whizzer in Falsettoland, Sancho Panza in Man of La Mancha, and twice in the role of Edward Rutledge in 1776.
 In the world of Opera, he has taken on many lyric tenor roles and has participated in opera apprenticeship programs with companies such as The Santa Fe Opera.
 Eric has performed on stage as Ian in Shining City, Ralph Wantage in Frozen by Bryony Lavery, Lt.
 Kendrick in A Few Good Men, and Renfield in Dracula.
 Eric is a chief technical architect for a consulting company and holds an MBA from Notre Dame.

 Mark Jones, Director